uSlashVlad/uSlashVlad/README.md

 # Hello World! 😃

 My name is Vladislav aka u/vlad.
-I am 20 year old, and I am from Russia.
-Currently I am a student in RTU MIREA (3rd year).
+I am 21 year old, and I am from Russia.
+Currently I am a student in RTU MIREA (final year).
 I have some experience in desktop, mobile, web and game development, so I am an app developer in general, but always happy to create some interesting or funny stuff!

 ![Vladislav's GitHub stats](images/cards/profile-card.svg)